lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Choosing a high-cardinality partition key that creates too many tiny partitions
 - Not using MAXFILESIZE, resulting in too many small files and poor query performance downstream

-If you want, I can give a concrete end-to-end example including Athena DDL and commands to add/repair partitions.

 ## How do you detect and fix query plan regressions after schema or stats changes?
 How I detect and fix query-plan regressions in Amazon Redshift after schema or stats changes — stepwise, with typical causes and remediation.